isomerpages/enterprisesg-sac/_services/Accreditation Services/Proficiency Testing Providers.md

 ### Process

-A facility seeking recognition for compliance with ISO/IEC 17043 should apply to SAC, stating its proposed scope and type of PT scheme for recognition.
+A PT Provider seeking recognition for compliance with ISO/IEC 17043 should apply to SAC, stating its proposed scope and type of PT scheme for recognition.
 It has to provide key information on:

 a) Management structure